OokiTrade/contractsV2/scripts/dao-proposals/OOIP-3-governance-batch-operation/README.md

 - Disable old protocol CHI module for swaps
 - disable LEND pool.
 - As part of the B.Protocol proposal send 250k BZRX to them
+- As part of token migration create new iOOKI token

 ## Proposal Calls